PowerCraft/API/README.md

 14. right click on projPowerCraft and click on build path->configure Build path...

-15. enter the tab "Projects".
-Remove the already existing one and add projMinecraft.
-Apply now (just apply don't click ok!!)
+15. enter the tab "Projects" and add projMinecraft.
+Apply now until you're back in the main window.

-16. click on the small triangle left of the tab "resource" on the left side. click on "linked resources"

-17. select the upper tab "Path Variables" and edit "GIT_LOC".
-Make it pointing to /GitHub/

-18. apply and "ok" every dialog now until you're in the main window of eclipse.

-19. select projPowerCraft make a right click on it and click "refresh" (F5)
+20. select projPowerCraft make a right click on it and click "refresh" (F5)

-20. Congrats you've set up your PowerCraft workspace!!!
+21. Congrats you've set up your PowerCraft workspace!!!